ZHAWZHAWZHAW/BA-Data-Scraping/readme.md

 - Saves scraped job data into CSV file
 - Built with Flask and BeautifulSoup
 - Tries to remove duplicate entries
-- Displays all the jobs scraped on the frontend

 ## 2. Installation